cyber-dojo/saver/docs/README.md

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
 - Creates group and individual practice sessions.
 - Stores the files, [stdout, stderr, status], and traffic-light of every test event.
-- Work in progress - not yet used

 API:
   * All methods receive their named arguments in a json hash.